numiralofe/fuzzy-sec/pages/applicational_deployment.md

 ## Web hook deployment example

-As an example lets imagine the following scenario for example hcl stanza where we are "hard coding" the application version to be deployed:
+As an example lets imagine the following scenario for this hcl stanza where we are "hard coding" the application version to be deployed:

 ````
 task "webservice" {